Bob Larson: Talk Back

 In 1982, Larson launched Talk Back, a two-hour weekday call-in show geared mainly toward teenagers and frequently focused on teen-oriented topics such as role-playing games and rock music.
 By this time Larson had come to embrace contemporary Christian music, including styles such as heavy metal and rap, and actively promoted the music and artists on his show.

 By the late 1980s, in what would come to define his later ministry, Larson was often heard performing exorcisms of callers on the air.
 The subjects of Satanism and Satanic ritual abuse were frequent topics of discussion.
 Death metal performer Glen Benton of Deicide became a regular caller, as did Bob Guccione Jr., eldest son of Penthouse founder Bob Guccione and founder of the music magazine Spin.
 At one point during the 1980s, Guccione Jr. paid Larson to go on tour with American thrash metal band Slayer and write about it.

-Deicide frontman Glen Benton said of Larson:

-Bob Larson is a fucking carny.
-He's a showman, like myself.
-He does what he does for ratings and to sell his fucking cult-shit videotapes and his cassettes to you, the weak-minded fuck.
-Okay? [...]
-Bob Larson has actually admitted this shit it to me.
-Bob Larson and me are actually kind of friends [...]
-Bob Larson does what he does to make fucking money to support his prostitute habits.